-Monoamine transmission: mechanisms, microcircuits and movement
+Monoamine transmission: mechanisms, microcircuits and modulation

 The neurotransmitter dopamine in the brain is critical to how we choose our everyday actions, by signaling our motivations and selecting appropriate movements.
 When dopamine function is disrupted, a range of psychomotor disorders can result that include addiction disorders and Parkinson’s disease.
+Also, dopamine operates in balance with a range of other neuromodulators such as acetylcholine, whose interactions remain incompletely understood.

-- Mechanisms on dopamine axons that govern dopamine output
+• How dopamine axons govern dopamine output

-- Dysregulation in dopamine and related neuromodulators in Parkinson’s disease
+• Dysregulation in dopamine and related neuromodulators in Parkinson’s disease

-- Circuits that control behaviour
+• Circuits that control behaviour

 Please get in touch if you’d like to join the lab, and see current recruitment opportunities below.